KirstenJung/LucksLab_Publications/Jung_Alam_ROSALIND/README.md

 ---

 ## Supplementary Data Files
 Below are the descriptions of the supplementary data files for the manuscript.
-These files are available at "LINKTBD."
+These files are available at "https://www.nature.com/articles/s41587-020-0571-7".

 | File | Description |
 | ---: | :----------- |